lord-zo/misc/help/shell_lessons.md

 bin docs repos
 ```

-Basckticks are the more portable option but cannot be nested.
+Backticks are the more portable option but cannot be nested.

-## Quoted command substitution peseves newlines and whitespace
+## Quoted command substitution preserves newlines and whitespace

 ```
 $ echo "$(ls)"